Stay Warm Safely: Cruise Heating Pad Rules, Safety Checks, and Packing Tips

 They also caution passengers that misuse of electric devices could result in the confiscation of those items until the end of the cruise.

-Other Cruise Lines
+Heating Pad Rules on Other Major Cruise Lines

 Other cruise lines, like Holland America, Celebrity Cruises, and Cunard, typically follow similar rules.